 Convenient Adjustable Handlebar and Canopy

-As a mother on the tall side, I can’t explain how important it is to have a stroller with an adjustable handlebar.
+As a mother on the tall side, I can’t explain how important it is to have a stroller with adjustable handlebars.
 I’ve had other strollers that did not have this feature, and it seriously hurt my back, even after a short amount of time.
 If you’re like me, you will love this feature.

 Not only that, but the large canopy is adjustable, too.
 Being as XL as it is, you can be confident that your baby has a safe sleep space out of the sun and any other undesirable elements.

 This is undeniably one of the best bassinet strollers on the market because it’s built tough and long-lasting, which is something you won’t find with most strollers (even the other models mentioned here today).
 What exactly am I talking about, though?